Ear Piercings: Everything You Need to Know

 If you can’t decide between a helix, daith, or lobe piercing, we’ve put together a quick guide on ear piercings so that you can discover your perfect new look.

-The answer to this question greatly depends upon the location of your ear piercing.
+Pain level and healing time greatly depend upon the location of your ear piercing.
 However, generally speaking, you can gauge the pain level based on whether you’re getting your fleshier lobe pierced or piercing the cartilage.

 Lobe piercings will feel like a light pinch.
 They are widely regarded as one of the easiest piercings to get for this reason.
 This is why it’s often the gateway piercing found on adults and children alike.